 This article needs a technical review.
 How you can help.

-Then choose the option specifying whether to watch only that one page or that page and its sub-pages, as described in the following sections.
+Select an option to watch only that one page or that page and its sub-pages.

 Subscribe to a page

-Choosing the second option in the Watch menu, "Subscribe to Page Title and all its sub-articles", will register you to receive email for each change made to that page as well as all of its sub-pages.
+Click the second option, "Subscribe to Page Title and all its sub-articles", to receive an email notification each time a user edits that page as well as any of its sub-pages.
 This includes sub-pages added after you requested the subscription, so if more sub-pages are created in the future, you'll get notifications for those as well.

 Unsubscribe from a page